1) State the song you have chosen for your preliminary exercise.

 Shot 5: Medium shot of actor singing the song.

-Shot 6: Clos-up shot of actor scrolling through old messages of ex.
+Shot 6: Close-up shot of actor scrolling through old messages of ex.

 Shot 7: Focus will be back on actor singing.